temcocontrols/T3000Webview/api/README.md

 # Webview API Server

-Welcome to the backend server for the webview client application.
-This server is the cornerstone that delivers essential data to the client, ensuring a seamless user experience.
-It is built with Rust, a language celebrated for its performance and reliability, which means you'll need to have both Rust and Cargo installed on your system to compile and run this server.

-Before diving into the code, please ensure that you have the latest versions of Rust and Cargo.
-This will not only facilitate a smoother setup but also guarantee that you're utilizing the most recent features and optimizations offered by the Rust ecosystem.
+This is a web application built using Rust and Axum.
+It provides a RESTful API for managing modbus registers and file uploads.

+We used Rust because we wanted to build this API as a dll file so we can use it from the [T3000_Building_Automation_System](https://github.com/temcocontrols/T3000_Building_Automation_System) C++ code.

+## Technologies Used

+Rust: a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+Axum: a web framework for Rust that provides a simple and composable API for building web applications.
+Sea-ORM: a database management system for Rust that provides an easy-to-use ORM for working with databases.

+## Getting Started

+To get started with the project, you'll need to have Rust and Cargo installed on your system.
+You can download Rust from the official website (https://www.rust-lang.org/) and follow the installation instructions.

-# Run the unit tests
+# Build the project

-bash`cargo test -- --test-threads 1`
+We build the project as 32bit binary for Windows because it will be used in the T3000 C++ code which is 32bit.

+bash`cargo build --target i686-pc-windows-msvc --release`

+You will find the compiled binary in the `target/i686-pc-windows-msvc/release` directory.

 # Bulid command for smaller size

 bash`cargo +nightly build -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --target i686-pc-windows-msvc --release`

+You will find the compiled binary in the `target/i686-pc-windows-msvc/release` directory.

-# Run server example
+# Run the server example

+You can use this example to test the API before you ship it as a dll file.

 bash`cargo run --example run_server --release`

+# Run the unit tests

+bash`cargo test -- --test-threads 1`

 # Migration

-Database queries handled by Sea ORM, while migration are done with Sqlx.
-In this section, we will explain how to work with migrations.

-## Create database

-bash`sqlx database create`
+Database migrations are handled by Sea ORM.

+## Install Sea ORM CLI

+bash`cargo install sea-orm-cli@1.0.0-rc.5`

 ## Run migration

+To run the migration, run the following command:

-bash`sqlx migrate run`
+bash`sea-orm-cli migrate up`

 ## Add migration

+To add a new migration, run the following command:

-bash`sqlx migrate add -r <migration_name>`
+bash`sea-orm-cli migrate generate <migration_name>`

 # Generate the Sea-ORM entities

+If you change the database schema, you'll need to regenerate the Sea-ORM entities.
+To do this, run the following command:

 bash`sea-orm-cli generate entity -o src/entity`